ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Abstract

 \section{Abstract}

-Large Language Models (LLMs) and other neural architectures have achieved impressive results across a variety of generative and classification tasks.
-However, they remain fundamentally ill-equipped to ensure that their outputs satisfy temporal constraints, such as those expressible in Linear Temporal Logic over finite traces (\ltlf).
-In this paper, we introduce \model{}: a general and model-agnostic inference-time algorithm that guarantees compliance with such constraints without requiring any retraining. \model{} compiles \ltlf{} formulas into a Deterministic Finite Automaton (DFA), which is used to guide a constrained variant of beam search.
-At each decoding step, transitions that would lead to constraint violations are masked, while remaining paths are dynamically re-ranked based on both the model’s probabilities and the DFA’s acceptance structure.
-We formally prove that the resulting sequences are guaranteed to satisfy the given \ltlf{} constraints, and we empirically demonstrate that \model{} also improves output quality.
-We validate our approach on two distinct tasks: temporally constrained image-stream classification and controlled text generation.
-In both settings, \model{} achieves perfect constraint satisfaction, while comparison with the state of the art shows improved efficiency and high standard quality metrics.
+Sequence generation and prediction form a cornerstone of modern machine learning, with applications spanning natural language processing, program synthesis, and time-series forecasting.
+These tasks are typically modeled in an autoregressive fashion, where each token is generated conditional on the preceding ones, and beam search is commonly used to balance exploration and fluency during decoding.
+While deep learning models and Large Language Models (LLMs) excel at capturing statistical patterns in this setting, they remain ill-equipped to guarantee compliance with formal constraints.
+In this paper, we introduce \model{}: a general and model-agnostic inference-time algorithm that guarantees compliance with any constraint that can be compiled into a Deterministic Finite Automaton (DFA), without requiring retraining. \model{} leverages the DFA to guide a constrained variant of beam search: at each decoding step, transitions leading to violations are masked, while remaining paths are dynamically re-ranked according to both the model’s probabilities and the automaton’s acceptance structure.
+We formally prove that the resulting sequences are guaranteed to satisfy the given constraints, and we empirically demonstrate that \model{} also improves output quality.
+We validate our approach on three distinct tasks: constrained image-stream classification, controlled text generation, and text infilling.
+In all settings, \model{} achieves perfect constraint satisfaction, while outperforming or matching state-of-the-art baselines on standard quality metrics and efficiency.